 be identified at an early stage and countered with appropriate measures in order to be able to avert civil and criminal liability risks, together with the associated high fines and reputational damage, for the company and its managers, supervisory bodies and senior executives.

 A compliance risk assessment basically consists of five successive phases and establishes a continuous cycle: Starting with (1) risk identification and (2) risk prioritization and risk assessment, this leads to (3) risk management followed by (4) risk monitoring and (5) risk reporting as the final step of the process.

 Our lawyers support you in identifying risks and averting the resulting negative effects on your company, your reputation and your personal liability risks through (preventive) measures.
 By means of company-related measures such as

 violations of laws and regulations can be systematically and manageably countered in acute cases.

 For this purpose, we evaluate the status quo of your implemented Compliance Management System, both as an overall concept or in the context of selected components, in order to integrate measures that are specifically tailored to meet the needs of your company.

 Would you like to conduct a risk analysis?
-Are you looking for support for the risk management of your organization?
+Are you looking for support for the risk management of your organization in Germany?
 Your contact persons are: